The CEMMethod

 Boards and executive committees lack visibility into customer-related risks until they materialize.
 Escalation paths are unclear and challenge quality is inconsistent.

-The framework establishes clear oversight mechanisms, escalation protocols, and accountability structures that reduce exposure to reputational and regulatory risk.
+The framework establishes clear oversight mechanisms, escalation protocols, and accountability structures that reduce exposure to reputational and operational risk.

 Execution failures

 Transformation initiatives launch with enthusiasm but fail to deliver sustained improvements.
-Root causes go unaddressed and the organization reverts to previous patterns.
+Root causes go unaddressed and the organisation reverts to previous patterns.

 CEMMethod deployment builds internal capability through structured certification and practical application, creating sustained change rather than temporary projects.